Juviro/mythic-commander/clash/next.md

   * only visible when it contains cards or when dragging

 * allow setting stop point in phase in opponent's turn
-* display number of cards in hand, lib, graveyard, exile
 * when playing alone, display partner commanders next to each other
 * store currentGames (in redis?)